PaddySlator/dmipy-bayesian/README.md

 # dmipy-bayesian
-We have extended the dmipy software package to enable Bayesian fitting.
+Extension of the dmipy software package to enable Bayesian fitting.

+The main function is fit_bayes.py - which implements the Bayesian hierarchical model fit.
+Note that the input/output format is not *exactly* the same as for the dmipy fitting functions - that's something that we'll be working on in future.
+The example at "bayesian-fitting-HCP-example.ipynb" should be enough to get started.

 This code is a work in progress!
 Please check back regularly for updates, and if you find any bugs please let us know!

-The example at "bayesian-fitting-HCP-example.ipynb" should be enough to get started.

-Don't hesistate to get in touch with any questions, suggestions, etc!
+Don't hesistate to get in touch with any questions, suggestions, etc...

 Authors:
 Lizzie Powell (e-powell@ucl.ac.uk)